keijokorhonen/helsinki-city-bike-data-analysis/docs/index.md

-## A better Helsinki with more city bikes
+# A better and greener Helsinki through city bikes
-Helsinki city bikes have been widely used throughout Helsinki and have made transportation more convenient.
-Many residents have had access to this convenient service, however there are some areas of Helsinki, which do not have city bikes yet.
-To be able to further expand the city bike network and provide the service to more people in a wider area, we trained a machine learning algorithm to predict how city bikes would be used in districts of Helsinki still without city bikes.
-This way it will be possible to anticipate what expanding the network really means.

-The districts without city bikes can be seen in grey below.
+## Modeling the expansion of the city bike system

+Helsinki city bikes are being actively used throughout Helsinki and, working together with the Helsinki public tranport network, have made personal transportation both more convenient and more environmentally friendly.
+While the majority of Helsinki residents have access to this convenient service, there are still some areas of Helsinki that are not yet covered by the Helsini city bikes system.
+In order to aid in the planning for the expansion of the city bike network to cover the whole of Helsinki, we have created and trained a machine learning algorithm and to predict the most likely usage patterns of city bikes in districts currently outside the city bike network.
+This system will allow city planners to anticipate the needs of the new districts for new bike stations and bike transportation services, as well as the effects of adding new areas on existing areas of the city bike network through increased traffic to and from the new areas.

+The current extent of the city bike system cn be seen in the map below, with the districts containing bike stations in yellow and the districts currently outside the system in grey:
 <div style="text-align: center;">
-<iframe src="city_bike_network.html"
+<iframe src="city_bike_network_noespoo.html"
     sandbox="allow-same-origin allow-scripts"
     width="616"
     height="634"